microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-an-extended-table.md

 As long as the DLL with your Extended Tables is available to WPA or the Engine, then your Table will be available for use.

+# Examples

+For some real-world examples of Extended Tables, see the [Tables](https://github.com/microsoft/Microsoft-Performance-Tools-Linux/tree/develop/LTTngDataExtensions/Tables) exposed by our LTTng tools.